-Provid er's name and business address:
+Provider's name and business address:

-Type o of practice / Medical specialty:
+Type of practice / Medical specialty:

-Teleph none: ()Fax: ()
+Telephone:

+Fax:

-Part A A: MEDICAL FACTS
+Part A: MEDICAL FACTS

 1. Approximate date condition commenced:

 Probable duration of condition:

-Mark below as applicable: Was the patient admitted for an overnight stay in a hospital, hospice, or residential medical care facility?
+Mark below as applicable:

+Was the patient admitted for an overnight stay in a hospital, hospice, or residential medical care facility?

 No Yes.
 If so, dates of admission:

 Date(s) you treated the patient for condition:

 Will the patient need to have treatment visits at least twice per year due to the condition?

 NoYes

 Was medication, other than over-the-counter medication, prescribed?

-NoYes
+No___Yes

-Was the patient referred to other health care provider(s) for evaluation or treatment (e.g.

-physical therapist)?
-No Yes If so, state the nature of such treatments and

-expected duration of treatment:
+Was the patient referred to other health care provider(s) for evaluation or treatment (e.g. physical therapist)?
+No Yes If so, state the nature of such treatments and expected duration of treatment:

 2. Is the medical condition pregnancy?
+No Yes

-No Yes If so, expected delivery date: 3.
-Use the information provided by the employer in Section I to answer this question.
+If so, expected delivery date:

+3. Use the information provided by the employer in Section I to answer this question.
 If the employer fails to provide a list of the employee's essential functions or a job description, answer these questions based upon the employee's own description of his/her job functions.

 Is the employee unable to perform any of his/her job functions due to the condition?: No Yes.

-If so, identify the job functions the employee is unable to perform: 4.
-Describe other relevant medical facts, if any, related to the condition for which the employee seeks leave (such medical facts may include symptoms, diagnosis, or any regimen of continuing treatment such as the use of specialized equipment): PART B: AMOUNT OF LEAVE NEEDED 5.
-Will the employee be incapacitated for a single continuous period of time due to his/he medical condition, including any time for treatment and recovery?No Yes r If so, estimate the beginning and ending dates for the period of incapacity: 6.
-Will the employee need to attend follow-up treatment appointments or work part-time or on a reduced schedule because of the employee's medical condition?
-No Yes ; If so, are the treatments or the reduced number of hours of work medically necessary?
-No Yes Estimate treatment schedule, if any, including the dates of any scheduled appointment and the time required for each appointment, including any recovery period: S
+If so, identify the job functions the employee is unable to perform:

+4. Describe other relevant medical facts, if any, related to the condition for which the employee seeks leave (such medical facts may include symptoms, diagnosis, or any regimen of continuing treatment such as the use of specialized equipment):

-Will the condition lay; days per week ne)III through performing his/her eventing the employee s from Is it medically neco be absent fror n work during the flare e-ups lge of the medical conted incapacity that the • - nonths lasting 1-2 days Free quency: times per week(s) month(s) Dur ration: h ours or day(s) per epi isode ADDITIONAL IN YOUR ADDITIO TIFY QUEST ION NUMBER WIT H
+5. Will the employee be incapacitated for a single continuous period of time due to his/her medical condition, including any time for treatment and recovery?
+No Yes

+If so, estimate the beginning and ending dates for the period of incapacity:

+6. Will the employee need to attend follow-up treatment appointments or work part-time or on a reduced schedule because of the employee's medical condition?

+No Yes

+If so, are the treatments or the reduced number of hours of work medically necessary?
+No Yes

+Estimate treatment schedule, if any, including the dates of any scheduled appointments and the time required for each appointment, including any recovery period:

+Estimate the part-time or reduced work schedule the employee needs, if any:

+days per week from through

+v preventing the employee f

+days per week from

+7. Will the condition cause episodic flare-ups periodically preventing the employee from performing his/her job functions?
+No Yes

+Is it medically necessary for the employee to be absent from work during the flare-ups?
+No Yes.
+If so, explain:

+Based upon the patient's medical history and your knowledge of the medical condition, estimate the frequency of flare-ups and the duration of related incapacity that the patient may have over the next 6 months (e.g., 1 episode every 3 months lasting 1-2 days):

+Frequency: times per week(s) month(s)

+Duration: hours or day(s) per episode

+ADDITIONAL INFORMATION: IDENTIFY QUESTION NUMBER WITH YOUR ADDITIONAL ANSWER:

+Signature of Health Care Provider